 Continuity of care is an important component of my practice.

-My personal experiences with obstetric and midwifery care illustrate the importance of continuity of care.
 Seeing your personal midwife at each appointment, knowing she will honor and respect your needs and wishes, deepens the relationship between the midwife and client, increasing trust and aiding in individualizing care.

 Individualized care is another pillar of my practice.

 I embrace the individuality of each woman and her family, encouraging her to determine the path of care she needs or desires.
 To support her I have protocols and utilize my skills to maintain a nurturing environment and evidence-based practice.